ronshapiro/talmud.page/README.md

   - English translations are truncated by default so that reading of the source text is not impaired
   - Steinsaltz is a first-class translation and not just a regular commentary.
 View the Steinsaltz Hebrew translation side by side with the Talmud and/or the Steinsaltz English translation
 - Visual spacing for sugyot (as delineated by Steinsaltz)
+- Ability to take notes and highlight the text.
+All personalizations are saved in Google Docs for your flexibility.
+- Highlights references to Rashi from other commentaries.
+- Strips printers' formatting that is less relevant for digital contexts, like גמ' and מתני'
 - Expands common abbreviations in Jastrow
-- Strips printers' formatting that is less relevant for digital contexts, like גמ' and מתני'

 ## Feedback